reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 1. A coroutine is a concurrency design pattern used to write asynchronous programs.
 2. Coroutines are computations that run on top of threads that can be suspended and resumed.
 3. When a coroutine is "suspended", the corresponding computation is paused, removed from the thread, and stored in memory leaving the thread free to execute other activities.
-2. Coroutines are started by coroutine builders which also establish a scope.
+4. Coroutines are started by coroutine builders which also establish a scope.
-3. `launch`, `async`, and `runBlocking` are three types of coroutine builders.
+5. `launch`, `async`, and `runBlocking` are three types of coroutine builders.
-4. The `launch` function returns `job` using which can also cancel the coroutine.
+6. The `launch` function returns `job` using which can also cancel the coroutine.
+7. Coroutine cancellation is cooperative.
+A coroutine code has to cooperate to be cancellable.
+Otherwise, we cannot cancel it midway during its execution even after calling `Job.cancel()`.
-5. The `async` function starts a coroutine in parallel, similar to the `launch` function.
+8. The `async` function starts a coroutine in parallel, similar to the `launch` function.
 However, it waits for a coroutine to complete before starting another coroutine.
-6. A coroutine dispatcher determines the thread or threads the corresponding coroutine uses for its execution.
+9. A coroutine dispatcher determines the thread or threads the corresponding coroutine uses for its execution.
 The coroutine dispatcher can confine coroutine execution to a specific thread, dispatch it to a thread pool, or let it run unconfined.
+10. Coroutines are lightweight compared to threads.
+A thread gets blocked while a coroutine is suspended leaving the thread to continue execution, thus allowing the same thread to be used for running multiple coroutines.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/kotlin/coroutines).